tobykurien/WebApps/README.md

 This Android app is a fork of the GoogleApps Sandboxed browser (see https://github.com/tobykurien/GoogleNews).
-The idea behind it is to provide a secure way to browse popular webapps by eliminating referrers, 3rd party requests, cookies, cross-site scripting, etc.
+The idea behind it is to provide a secure way to browse popular webapps by eliminating referrers, 3rd party requests, insecure HTTP requests, etc.

 It accomplishes this by providing a sandbox for multiple webapps (like Google's apps, Facebook, Twitter, etc.).
 Each webapp will run in it's own sandbox,